040code/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 By delivery an API for actions GitHub gives you the option to build your own setup, the fact that we always need to have a runner registered is quite an hack.
 Also, the way for scaling down will not win a beauty contest but is necessary because the API does not provide an option to verify whether a runner is still active.
 Furthermore, the cache of the distribution is bit of a hack to work around some crazy slow downloads that we had experienced.

 But given all those hacks we are still quite happy with this setup.
-Untill GitHub releases the components need to orchestrate the life cycle of an action runner, we will happily use this setup.
+Until GitHub releases the components need to orchestrate the life cycle of an action runner, we will happily use this setup.

+## Acknowledgements

+The module discussed in this article was developed together with [Gertjan Maas](https://github.com/gertjanmaas).